 Flying with CBD Oil in Your Carry-On

 Even though your CBD products can make it through the checkpoint, your glass, metal containers and liquids are still prohibited.
 Before you board, make sure your CBD products are in TSA-approved packaging and have your prescription or authorization if necessary.
 If you’re questioning it, then you may be better off taking a serving before you board and putting the rest in your checked bag.

 Why Is It a Big Deal Now?

 Until recently, there hadn’t been much conversation about flying with CBD Oil, so why is there so much commotion now?

 You can and should fly with all necessary medications.
 For some, this medication includes the FDA-approved drug Epidiolex.
 Epidiolex is the first approved medical marijuana, CBD-based drug and is used to relieve specific types of seizures.
 The approval of this drug contributed to the policy change from the TSA.

 Additionally, an incident in May 2019 spurred the need for clearer policies and regulations.
-A 71-year-old woman was arrested at Dallas Fort Worth International Airport due to having CBD Oil for pain in her carry-on.
+A 71-year-old woman was arrested at Dallas Fort Worth International Airport due to having CBD Oil in her carry-on.
 She spent two nights in jail and was released when the Tarrant County grand jury chose not to advance her case.

 A similar incident occurred in mid-April at Disney World where a 69-year-old woman was arrested and detained for trying to enter the park with physician-prescribed CBD Oil.